 Qualified Person - A person, designated by Our company, who by reason of experience or instruction has demonstrated familiarity with the operation to be performed and the hazards involved.
-An employee is considered a qualified person only after they have successfully completed our Electrical Safety Awareness and Advanced Electrical Safety trainings.
 Only qualified persons shall work on electric equipment.

 Note One: Whether a person is considered to be a "qualified person" will depend upon various circumstances in the workplace.
 It is possible and, in fact, likely for an individual to be considered "qualified" with regard to certain equipment in the workplace, but "unqualified" as to other equipment.